 Neelkanth Parvat is also a sacred site for Hindus, as it is believed to be the abode of Lord Shiva.
 According to legends, Lord Shiva consumed poison during the churning of the ocean, which turned his throat blue, giving him the name Neelkanth.
 The peak is also home to several ancient temples and shrines that attract many devotees.

 2 – Tapt Kund

-Tupt Kund is a natural hot water spring, and it is believed that the hot water comes directly from the feet of Lord Vishnu also named Shri Badri Narayana.
+Tupt Kund is a natural hot water spring in Badrinath Dham which is nearby Mana Village, and it is believed that the hot water comes directly from the feet of Lord Vishnu also named Shri Badri Narayana.
 If you are in Badrinath then you must dive into this holy Tapt Kund once.
 It is also believed that the Tapt Kund has medicinal value and it removes many skin diseases.

 3 – Mata Murti Temple

 This temple is also located near Badrinath Dham and this temple is devoted to the mother of Lord Narayana.
 According to legends and historians, Mata Murti requested Lord Vishnu to take birth to her son during the era.
 Lord Vishnu granted her this wish by taking birth in the form of twins Nar and Narayan.

 Vasudhara is a waterfall that is approx 9 Km away from Badrinath temple and 6 Km from Mana village.
 It is believed that this holy place was the temporary stay point of Pandavas during their exile.
 The view of Vasudhara River valley gives panoramic views of the great Himalayas and other peaks and beautiful mountains.

 5 – Vyas Gufa